lanl/LATTE/README.md

 # Compiling LATTE (Makefile):

-In order to compile the LATTE code we proceed as following.
-We enter the LATTE directory (`cd ~/LATTE`) and modify the `makefile.CHOICES` file according to the operative system, libraries, compiler, etc. There are several examples of `makefile.CHOICES` files inside the makefiles directory (`~/LATTE/makefiles`) that could be used as a template to replace the
+Enter in the LATTE directory (`cd ~/LATTE`) and modify the `makefile.CHOICES` file according to your operative system, libraries, compiler, etc. There are several examples of `makefile.CHOICES` files inside the makefiles directory (`~/LATTE/makefiles`) that could be used as a template to replace the